 - Affordable Spanish language lessons available

-- Between 20 and 40 Canadian volunteers start in Costa Rica each month
+- Between 40 and 80 volunteers start in Costa Rica each month

 - Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organization in Costa Rica to support meaningful community projects and local employment.